W4H33D/PortSucker/README.md

 $ python3 PortSucker.py www.example.com 1 100

 ```
-This also give us to specify multiple Targets to do that we just have to separate other targets by **Comma(,) Like follows
+This also give us ability to specify multiple Targets and scan to do that we just have to separate other targets by **Comma(,) Like follows
 ```
 $ python3 PortSucker.py 192.168.10.1,www.example.com,10.10.10.10 1 100
 ```